ai-forever/sage/README.md

 # 'Screw you kuys, I am going home. (c)'
 ```

-Now we can use our models to restore our writings back:
+Now we can use our models to restore the initial text back:
 ```python
 from sage.spelling_correction import AvailableCorrectors from sage.spelling_correction import RuM2M100ModelForSpellingCorrection, T5ModelForSpellingCorruption